 In general, it takes roughly two to three days to fully recover.
 But, this varies from person to person and is affected by volume, intensity, diet, sleep, and stress.

-In general, if you’re still sore, you probably need some extra time to recover.
+If you’re still sore, you probably need some extra time to recover.
 Some light soreness is fine and should dissipate within the first few sets.
 But, other things like poor performance and general fatigue may be a sign of overtraining.

 If you’re sore, not performing well, or fatigued, take an extra day to recover!
 You won’t lose nearly as much progress as if you push through and injure yourself.
 You may even notice a spike in your performance following an extra rest day.